AVSLab/basilisk/docs/installOnMacOS.md

     * The source code should appear and be ready for use
     \image html Images/doc/256564102-xcode.png width=419px

-    * You can now build the project within the IDE
+    * You can now build the project within the Xcode IDE

 8. To test your setup you can run one of the scenario scripts.
     * In the terminal window, make `basilisk/src/tests/scenarios` the current directory.